 After some negotiating, Dr. M accepted the offer.
 It wasn’t the highest one she received, but her connection to the mission brought value that the other opportunities couldn’t match.
 This, coupled with the support of her fiance and her children, was everything she needed to feel confident accepting the offer.

-Nathan was thrilled to not only help Dr. M fulfill her purpose, but also, to bring such a strong cultural fit to his client–in a remarkable 54-day timeline.
-Nathan attributes the initial success to the job ad, which highlighted the flexible schedule.
+Our dedicated physician recruiter was thrilled to not only help Dr. M fulfill her purpose, but also, to bring such a strong cultural fit to his client–in a remarkable 54-day timeline.
+He attributes the initial success to the job ad, which highlighted the flexible schedule.
 Once the job ad drew in Dr. M, the client’s family-focused recruitment efforts earned the support of Dr. M’s fiance, and by extension, her kids too.
 And of course, Dr. M’s strong connection to the mission was a result of the client’s ability to demonstrate their values in a way that connected with Dr. M.

 It’s not magic nor is it luck.
-This client listened to Nathan’s advice and did everything possible to create their own positive outcome.
-From being open to Nathan’s expertise on how the position could be structured, to their above-and-beyond on-site interview efforts, to the way they exemplified their mission and culture–this was the model client, and they got the results they deserved.
+This client listened to our advice and did everything possible to create their own positive outcome.
+From being open to our recruiter’s expertise on how the position could be structured, to their above-and-beyond on-site interview efforts, to the way they exemplified their mission and culture–this was the model client, and they got the results they deserved.